LukeGrahamLandry/franca/devlog.md

       (store pointer on SelfHosted so don't have to assume the tls is valud to load .comptime) and print error if not.

+## (Dec 16)

+- annoys me that temp() isn't inlined. bump max_cost and fix a bad #redirect in examples/lox.
+- rv: don't bother with pending_immediate_fixup_got
+- mystery solved perhaps. time to rewrite it in rust.
+  `bscopy(live_stack&, f.escaping_slots&);` are different lengths and doesn't do a bounds check.
+- not sure if i did something to fix armlinux_vararg_slots_example.c but seems to work with elide_abi_slots enabled. shall declare it a test and see if the problem shows up again.

 ## (Dec 15)

 - compiling the compiler makes shims for import_wasm/runtime because it includes dump_wasm